LOCATION FUQUAY NC+AL FL GA SC

 Texture (fine-earth fraction)--sandy loam, fine sandy loam, or sandy clay loam

-Redoximorphic features (where present)--masses of oxidized iron in shades of red, yellow, or brown and iron depletions in shades of brown, yellow, olive, or gray
+Redoximorphic features (if it occurs)--masses of oxidized iron in shades of red, yellow, or brown and iron depletions in shades of brown, yellow, olive, or gray

 Color--hue of 10YR or 2.5Y, value of 4 to 8, chroma of 1 to 2